A dirty, smelly house will be a tough sell, even if it is the right size and in a good neighborhood.

-To talk about homebuyer turnoffs, we assembled a coast-to-coast team of experts: Chad Goldwasser of Pure Gold Realty in Austin, Texas; Terry Cannon, a buyer’s agent and broker with EBA Realty, in Salem, Oregon; and Julie Dana, a “home stylist” in East Aurora, New York, and co-author of “The Complete Idiot’s Guide to Staging Your Home to Sell.”
+To talk about things that turn off homebuyers, we contacted experts from coast to coast, including: Chad Goldwasser, owner/broker of Pure Gold Realty in Austin, Texas; Terry Cannon, a buyer’s agent and broker with EBA Realty, in Salem, Oregon; and Julie Dana, a decorator and home stager in the Buffalo/Niagara area of New York and co-author of “The Complete Idiot’s Guide to Staging Your Home to Sell.”

-They suggest 10 turnoffs that sellers should avoid.
+They cite 10 turnoffs that sellers should avoid.

-Nothing will turn off a homebuyer faster than showing a house with filthy floors and kitchen counters where new life-forms are evolving.
+Nothing will turn off a homebuyer faster than a house with grimy floors, crusty kitchen counters and dust and dirt everywhere.

 “The No. 1 biggest mistake is not getting the home in the best possible condition.
 That’s huge,” Goldwasser says.
 “I won’t even represent sellers at this point unless they are fully aware of how important it is to get their home in the absolute best condition that they’ve ever had it in.”

 Goldwasser recommends that sellers make an extra effort, from steam-cleaning tile and grout to replacing carpets.